 Which Fish Are Painted

-Fruit Tetras - Created by dipping the White Skirt Tetra, an albino morph of the popular Black Skirt Tetra.
+- Fruit Tetras: Created by dipping the White Skirt Tetra, an albino morph of the popular Black Skirt Tetra.
 These are usually painted pastel colors and given fruit names such as strawberry tetra, blueberry tetra, grape tetra, or simply mixed fruit.
 Some marketers have gone so far as painting the fish special colors for holidays.
-For example, the red and blue dye are used to create a patriotic colored fish for the fourth of July.
-Orange dyed versions are sold with naturally colored black fish during the Halloween season.
+For example, the red and blue dye is used to create a patriotic colored fish for the fourth of July.
+Orange dyed versions are sold with naturally colored blackfish during the Halloween season.

 What can you do about it?
 Painted fish continue to exist because of demand.
 Next time you visit a pet shop, think twice about purchasing unusually colored fish.
 Every time someone purchases a painted, dyed, or tattooed fish, they unwittingly contribute to the continuation of this practice.
 Let shops that carry these fish know you do not approve by not buying those fish.